 Getting your garbage collected in Japan may be very different from your home country.
 Below are the common ways to sort garbage, prepare it for collection, and the collection schedules in Tokyo’s 23 wards.
 It may seem complicated at first, but most apartment buildings have large communal bins and ot…Read more

 Are you moving in or out of Tokyo?
 Are you relocating to or from Japan?
 If so, you may need a moving service to assist in helping you relocate your belongings to your new home.
-If the thought of having to work with a moving company that doesn’t speak your language sounds like a nightmare, let us he…Read more
+If the thought of having to work with a moving company that doesn’t speak your language sounds like a nightmare, let us…Read more

 Volunteering is a good thing to do the world over and Tokyo is no exception.
 Volunteerism has been rising in popularity in Japan in recent years following the Great East Japan Earthquake Disaster and resulting Fukushima Daiichi nuclear disaster in 2011, and there are numerous nonprofit organizations…Read more